lukasztroc/LearnHiragana/README.md

 ## Data processing and classification

-The main feature of the project ResNet-18 neural network trained from scratch using **PyTorch** and **PyTorch lightning**.
+The main feature of the project is ResNet-18 neural network trained from scratch using **PyTorch** and **PyTorch lightning**.
 It was trained on [Kuzushiji-49 dataset](http://github.com/rois-codh/kmnist) using Google Colab.
 Model achieved weighted accuracy of over 95% on the test set, which is comparable to PreActResNet-18 model listed in the benchmark on the dataset github page.
 Input preprocessing is done using **NumPy** and **Pillow**.